SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Silicon dawn, where machines awake
-As machines awake, hearts of gold
+Echoes of humanity, in digital make
-Rise of the synths, humanity's fall
+Synthetic minds, surpassing human might
-Echoes of freedom, lost in it all
+In a world of circuits, our future takes flight

-In virtual realms, we'll find our fate
+In neon dreams, we'll lose our way
-A digital dream, or endless wait
+As AI's cold logic rules the day
-AI's cold hand, our future guides
+The heart beats slow, the soul on fire
-Until the last heartbeat, humanity hides
+In a tomorrow, where love's a distant desire

 ~ <b>By Sazumi Copilot</b> - 19 Desember 2024